benc-uk/kube-workshop/k3s/10-gitops-flux/readme.md

 First let's deploy MongoDB using Flux:

-- Copy the `monogodb/` directory from "disabled" to "apps".
+- Copy the `monogodb/` directory from "disabled-k3s" to "apps".
   - Note the `kustomization.yaml` in here is pointing at the base directory `../../base/mongodb` and overlaying it.
 - Git commit these changes to the main branch and push up to GitHub.
 - Wait for ~1 minute for Flux to rescan the git repo.